College Search7 min readMarch 7, 2026

 These are schools where your stats are below the 50th percentile of admitted students, or where acceptance rates are under 20%.
 You might get in, but you shouldn't count on it.

 Apply to reach schools because you genuinely want to go there—not just because of the name.
+If you're considering top-tier schools, our guide on Ivy League acceptance rates provides the latest data to help you calibrate expectations.

 Target Schools (5–6 schools)